Design for Live

 Built to Endure

-Maybe it’s no coincidence that our lead mechanical designer on the dLive project used to be a tank commander.
-All dLive consoles have been designed to deliver the optimal balance between strength and weight, employing higher grade metal on the sides and folded steel at key points for added rigidity.
+Maybe it’s no coincidence that our lead mechanical designer on the dLive project used to be a tank commander. dLive S Class Surfaces have been designed to deliver the optimal balance between strength and weight, employing higher grade metal on the sides and folded steel at key points for added rigidity.
 Not only does every console, MixRack and expander have dual power supply slots for redundancy, but we’ve also employed the same rugged, hot-swappable PSU design across the range for maximum peace of mind and minimum inventory.
 Dual redundancy is also built into every audio connection throughout the system.
 We have also paid particular attention to console illumination, conducting rigorous trials to ensure that dLive excels in the sunny, outdoor settings where many digital consoles become almost unusable.